kirjavascript/cakeybar/README.md

 # define a bar with the name `bar_name`
 [bar.bar_name]

-# monitor the bar should show on. a list of monitors can be seen with `cakeybar -M`
+# monitor index the bar appears on. a list of monitors can be seen with `cakeybar -M`
 monitor = 0

-# where to show the bar. options are: `top | bottom`
+# where to show the bar. options are: top | bottom
 position = "top"

 # a list of components to add to the bar, identified by name